 - Diabetes: The exact cause isn't known, but people with diabetes possibly have more acidic urine.

-- Chronic diarrhea: Dehydration caused by diarrhea makes your urine more acidic.
+- Chronic diarrhea: Diarrhea causes dehydration, which makes your urine more acidic.

 pH is used to measure acidity.
 The lower the pH, the more acidic your urine is.
 A lower pH level increases your risk of developing most of the different types of kidney stones.